Ride with me on my time machine to a different time and place

 Why can't it be hands free ?

-Oh mom I see the blood.
+Oh mom I see your blood.

 It runs from your nose like a flood.